sanskrit-coders/sanskritnlpjava/README.md

 * Manage online at <https://console.cloud.google.com> .
 Navigate around a bit.

 ### Releasing to maven.
-* Note that we're using appengine-maven-plugin in <pom.xml>.
+* Note that we're using appengine-maven-plugin in <pom.xml>, and credentials stored in settings.xml (<-- not to be checked in) .
 * Deploy snapshot artifacts into repository <https://oss.sonatype.org/content/repositories/snapshots/com/github/sanskrit-coders/sanskritnlp>.
   * Version number ends with -SNAPSHOT.
 Eg. 1.0-SNAPSHOT
   * Build target: clean deploy.
+  * intellij target name: "mvn deploy".
 * Deploy release artifacts into the [staging repository](https://oss.sonatype.org/content/repositories/releases/com/github/sanskrit-coders/sanskritnlp/) and [here](http://repo1.maven.org/maven2/com/github/sanskrit-coders/sanskritnlp/) :
   * Repeat the same with a non snapshot version number.
 * Releasing to central (if it does not automatically happen):
   * Notes: <http://central.sonatype.org/pages/releasing-the-deployment.html>
   * Artifacts can be examined on Sonatype [here](https://oss.sonatype.org/#nexus-search;quick~sanskrit) and released - if the staging repository is visible there.
 Otherwise, it may already be deployed in central!
-  * Maven target can be used: nexus-staging:release
+  * Maven target can be used: nexus-staging:release .
+There is an intellij target of the same name.
   * "After you successfully release, your component will be published to Central, typically within 10 minutes, though updates to search.maven.org can take up to two hours."
 * Project was created under Sonatype:  [here](https://issues.sonatype.org/browse/OSSRH-29183) .